mdziardziel/method_composition/README.md

   end
 end
 ```
-4. call class and check if it works
+3. call class and check if it works
 ```
 print Alphabet.call('alphabet: ')
+> alphabet: abcdefg
 ```

 You can also define many classes and combine them together, e.g.